bUnit-dev/bUnit/docs/site/docs/getting-started/fixture-details.md

 In the test, we want to verify that:

 - The `<form>` resets itself correctly after a task has been added
-- The task was added correctly to the task list
+- The task is added correctly to the task list
-- The "Theme" cascading value was correctly assigned to the task list
+- The "Theme" cascading value is correctly assigned to the task list

 The test looks like this: